 Every year a certain amount of fruit falls from our trees and ends up rotting on the ground.
 For some people, that would be the end of the story.
 A few others might clean up the resulting mess.
 However, we choose to leave it in place.
 The fruit actually ferments and produces alcohol.
 Even through many people don’t realize it, fermentation is a natural process that would happen quite easily without anyone’s help.
 In fact, some of the best tasting foods, such as sauerkraut, are naturally fermented (most sauerkraut you buy in the store isn’t naturally fermented and you’d be able to taste the different readily if it were).

 It turns out that the animals in the area enjoy imbibing in a little fermented fruit.
-Our experience isn’t uncommon either—it happens all over the world.
+Our experience isn’t uncommon either-it happens all over the world.
 There is never enough fruit left over to make the animals terribly drunk (as happened recently to a moose in Sweden).
 Most of the time they appear to get a bit happy and go on their way.
 Until the other day, all I had ever seen eating the fruit were the rabbits and deer in the area.
 So, it surprised me a little to see our laying hens swaying back and forth on their way to the coop.
-It seems that they also enjoyed the fermented pears lying on the ground.
+I couldn’t help but think of those teenagers you see on TV who have used a fake id from somewhere like https://fakeyourdrank.com/ to buy cheap booze and have drunk more than they can handle.
+Rather than going to an unscrupulous liquor store, however, It seems that the hens also enjoyed the fermented pears lying on the ground.

 All of the fruit we grow (apples, pears, plums, cherries, and grapes) will ferment given time.
 You might wonder how the fermentation takes place.
 The easiest way to see the start of fermentation is to look at unwashed grapes, especially wild grapes.
 If you look carefully, it appears that they’re covered with dust.
 That’s not actually dust, it’s wild yeast.
 When the fruit is ripe enough and the yeast is able to breach the skin, fermentation begins.